Fockea edulis 'Variegata'

 Fockea edulis K.Schum.

-This succulent is a variegated form of Fockea edulis.
+This succulent is a form of Fockea edulis selected for its variegated foliage.

-The word "Hottentot" in the common name is first recorded in the late 17th century, and it was used to refer to the Khoikhoi, a group of Khoisan-speaking pastoral peoples of South Africa and Namibia.
+The word "Hottentot" in the common name was first recorded in the late 17th century and used to refer to the Khoikhoi, a group of Khoisan-speaking pastoral peoples of South Africa and Namibia.
 It is now regarded as too derogatory and offensive to be used in an ethnic sense.
 The only acceptable modern use for "Hottentot" is in the common names of plants and animals.

-How to Grow and Care for Fockea edulis f. variegata
+How to Grow and Care for Fockea edulis 'Variegata'

 Light: These plants prefer partial shade.
 They can tolerate full sun but need a little sun protection during the hottest part of the day.